 The Force responded to the initial outbreak by providing all available PPE to officers and staff.
 Due to initial shortages suffered by all agencies across the country, 'COVID Cars' (vehicles crewed by officers who had immediate access to enhanced PPE equipment) were used to deploy to incidents where the presence of the virus was suspected.
 This was recognised as best practice nationally and some Forces still use this approach.
 Gwent Police's approach was subsequently enhanced so that every Response Policing vehicle was equipped with two enhanced PPE kits, thereby turning every vehicle into a 'COVID Car'.
 PPE was successfully sourced through both local and national channels to ensure there was sufficient supply within a short period of time.
 The Force did not experience the anticipated spike in absences as a result of Coronavirus.
-This was facilitated by robust daily management, clear guidance and recording protocols issued through an internal communications strategy and regular contact with officers and staff to phone into if they were unwell, which streamlined the process and made absence reporting more efficient and effective.
+This was facilitated by robust daily management, clear guidance and recording protocols issued through an internal communications strategy and regular contact with officers and staff who were unwell or experiencing symptoms.
+A new, central reporting line was established for officers and staff to phone into if they were unwell, which streamlined the process and made absence reporting more efficient and effective.